High-efficiency Pt$_{75}$Au$_{25}$-based spintronic terahertz emitters

-Second, we optimized the CoFeB thickness $d_{\mathrm{FM}}$ for the trilayer geometry. \Cref{fig:figure3}(b) shows $E_0(d_{\mathrm{FM}})$ for W(1.8\,nm)/CoFeB($d_{\mathrm{FM}}$)/$\mathrm{Pt_{75}Au_{25}}$(3.0\,nm) and W(1.8\,nm)/CoFeB($d_{\mathrm{FM}}$)/Pt(2.1\,nm) trilayers.
+Second, we optimized the CoFeB thickness $d_{\mathrm{FM}}$ for the trilayer geometry. \cref{fig:figure3}(c) shows $E_0(d_{\mathrm{FM}})$ for W(1.8\,nm)/CoFeB($d_{\mathrm{FM}}$)/$\mathrm{Pt_{75}Au_{25}}$(3.0\,nm) and W(1.8\,nm)/CoFeB($d_{\mathrm{FM}}$)/Pt(2.1\,nm) trilayers.
 Both structures exhibit a clear maximum, occurring at $d_\mathrm{FM}=1.3$\,nm for the $\mathrm{Pt_{75}Au_{25}}$-based and $d_\mathrm{FM}=1.4$\,nm for Pt-based trilayers.
 The initial increase of $E_0$ with $d_{\mathrm{FM}}$ reflects enhanced spin current generation as more spin-polarized carriers are produced in a thicker ferromagnetic layer.
 Increasing $d_\mathrm{FM}$ beyond the optimum reduces $E_0$, likely due to spin relaxation within the FM layer, which limits the spin current reaching the FM/NM interface \cite{yang_modeling_2023}.
 Across the $d_\mathrm{FM}$ range studied, $\mathrm{Pt_{75}Au_{25}}$-based STEs consistently exhibit stronger THz emission than Pt-based STEs.
 In summary, the optimized PtAu-based stack W(1.8\,nm)/CoFeB(1.3\,nm)/$\mathrm{Pt_{75}Au_{25}}$(3.0\,nm) yields a 10\,\% enhancement of the generated THz power compared to the optimized Pt-based W(1.8\,nm)/CoFeB(1.4\,nm)/ Pt(2.1\,nm) STE.
 These results highlight the importance of co-optimizing the FM and NM layers to maximize spin-to-charge conversion efficiency and THz output of STEs.

-Finally, we investigate the influence of annealing on STE emission efficiency.
+Finally, to assess the thermal stability of the STEs, we investigate the influence of annealing on STE emission efficiency.
 For these studies, we anneal the optimized Pt- and $\mathrm{Pt_{75}Au_{25}}$-based STE trilayers W(1.8\,nm)/CoFeB(1.3\,nm)/$\mathrm{Pt_{75}Au_{25}}$(3.0\,nm) and W(1.8\,nm)/CoFeB(1.4\,nm)/Pt(2.1\,nm) under $1\times 10^{-6}$\,Torr vacuum for 1 hour.
-The samples were annealed at 4 different temperatures $T_a$ ranging from 50\,$^\circ$C to 400\,$^\circ$C. \Cref{fig:figure4}(a) shows that the THz emission amplitude $E_0$ decreases with increasing annealing temperature.
-The observed decrease of $E_0$ with $T_a$ is opposite to that previously reported for W/CoFeB/Pt STEs \cite{2018Gao,sasaki_effect_2019}, suggesting that the influence of annealing on STE performance is subtle and strongly dependent on the multilayer microstructure.
-Further systematic studies will be necessary to clarify these effects.
+The samples were annealed at 4 different temperatures $T_a$ ranging from 50\,$^\circ$C to 400\,$^\circ$C. The Curie temperature of CoFeB films lies in the range of 480–630\,$^\circ$C, well above the maximum annealing temperature used in this study \cite{lee_temperature_2017}.